April: Saturday, 10:30 - 4:30, Sunday , 1 - 4

 Professional Distinction: Demonstrations, Exhibition, Instruction, Wholesale Production

-The Reedville Fishermen’s Museum is located in the heart of the historic district of Reedville, a working fishing village, founded in 1874 by Elijah Reed.
+The Reedville Fishermen’s Museum is located in the heart of the historic district of Reedville, a working fishing village founded in 1874 by Elijah Reed.
 The William Walker House, the oldest dwelling in Reedville, opened as the Reedville Fishermen’s Museum in 1988.
-The Covington building was constructed in 1995 along with an additional shop building, the Pendleton, housing our boat and model shops.
+The Covington building (now the main museum galleries) was constructed in 1995 along with an additional shop building, the Pendleton, which houses our boat and model train shops.
 Local craftsmen volunteer their time to restore vintage boats and build new ones, and also host our annual Family Boat Building event.
-The Model volunteers create our exhibit dioramas and run their special huge HO scale railroad layout, which is open for special events and the month of December for the annual train show.
+The Model Shop volunteers create our exhibit dioramas and run their special huge HO scale railroad layout, which is open for special events and the month of December for the annual train show.